 From there I developed the first Pavegen prototype, a rectangular device that contained a single generator.
 But as an unproven technology I had nowhere to validate my invention.
 In the end, I made a risky decision to install a Pavegen tile on a building site, without permission.
 I took some photos, posted them online, and then used social media to try to persuade the developer to invest in a Pavegen system.
 It worked.

-Can you explain to our readers how Pavegen works?
+Can you explain to our readers how does Pavegen work?

-LKC: The Pavegen technology is a flooring system that transfers the kinetic energy of pedestrians into electrical energy and data.
+LKC: The Pavegen technology used in the installation of flooring that transfers the kinetic energy of pedestrians into electrical energy and data.
 As people step on the top surface, their weight causes generators underneath the tiles to rotate, generating off-grid power via electro-magnetic induction.
 The walkways are equipped with wireless technology to transmit data on how people are interacting with them.
 We also connect to people’s smartphones, showing how much energy is being harvested and converting this into rewards and permission-based relationship data.